bjork-dev/bjork-dev.github.io/_posts/2021-09-13-containers.markdown

 ## The Application

-To make the simple "Hello World" ASP.NET Core app run in a container I have simply created a Dockerfile that describes the steps to take to build the app.
+To make the "Hello World" ASP.NET Core app run in a container I have simply created a Dockerfile that describes the steps to take to build the app.

 #### Dockerfile